-Rajesh Anandan is Senior Vice President, Strategic Partnerships and UNICEF Ventures.
+Rajesh Anandan is Senior Vice President of Strategic Partnerships and UNICEF Ventures.

-Previously, Rajesh set up and ran the Private Sector division at the Global Fund to Fight AIDS, TB and Malaria in Geneva, where he was responsible for large-scale co-investments, access and pricing initiatives, and cause-related marketing ventures such as (PRODUCT)RED.
+Rajesh began his career at Microsoft as a program manager, and then joined Bain & Company where he focused on business incubation and growth strategy for technology, media, financial services, healthcare and retail clients.
+For the past decade, he has worked in the impact sector, including setting up and running the Private Sector division at the Global Fund to Fight AIDS, TB and Malaria, where he was responsible for large-scale co-investments, access and pricing initiatives, and cause-related marketing campaigns such as (PRODUCT)RED.

-- Rajesh blogs for UNREASONABLE.is, a global resource for entrepreneurs and doers.
+·Rajesh blogs for UNREASONABLE.is, a multimedia platform for social entrepreneurs